awsdocs/amazon-emr-release-guide/doc_source/emr-encryption-tdehdfs.md

 | ranger\-kms\-db\-ca | Change values for CA file on S3 for MySQL SSL connection with Ranger KMS\. |

 **Considerations**
 + It is highly recommended that you encrypt your Amazon RDS instance to improve security\.
-For more information, see [Overview of Encrypting Amazon RDS Resources](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html#Overview.Encryption.Overview)\.
+For more information, see [Overview of encrypting Amazon RDS resources](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html#Overview.Encryption.Overview)\.
 + It is highly recommended that you use separate MySQL database for each EMR cluster with multiple master nodes for high security bar\.
 + To configure transparent encryption in HDFS on an EMR cluster with multiple master nodes, you must specify the `hdfs-encryption-zones` classification while creating the cluster\.
 Otherwise, Ranger KMS will not be configured or started\.
 Reconfiguring `hdfs-encryption-zones` classification or any of the Hadoop KMS configuration classifications on a running cluster is not supported on EMR cluster with multiple master nodes\.